Mister Rasputin: 2010s

-Mister Rasputin has returned to his mischievous ways and was apprehended by S.H.I.E.L.D.
-Operatives of Mys-Tech working for Commander Myrrden infiltrated the Sanctum Sanctorum causing S.H.I.E.L.D.
-Agent Phil Coulson to bring Mister Rasputin in with a promise that if he helps them against Mys-Tech, his debt to S.H.I.E.L.D. will be paid.
-After placing some spying charges into the Sanctum Sanctorum, Mister Rasputin accompanied Phil Coulson and Spider-Man into the Sanctum Sanctorum where they defeated the Mys-Tech Agents.
-When Commander Myrrden is defeated and the Book of Morphesti that was opened was closed, Mister Rasputin removed the spell that was used on Wong.
-Phil Coulson then asked Spider-Man to stick around to make sure that Mister Rasputin remained long enough for Phil Coulson to get his release papers filled out.
+Operatives of Mys-Tech working for Commander Myrrden infiltrate the Sanctum Sanctorum, causing S.H.I.E.L.D. agent Phil Coulson to bring Rasputin in with a promise that if he helps them against Mys-Tech, his debt to S.H.I.E.L.D. will be paid.
+After placing spying charges in the Sanctum Sanctorum, Rasputin accompanies Coulson and Spider-Man into the Sanctum Sanctorum, where they defead the Mys-Tech agents.
+When Myrrden is defeated and the Book of Morphesti that was opened was closed, Rasputin removes the spell that was used on Wong.
+Coulson asks Spider-Man to stick around to make sure that Rasputin remains long enough for Coulson to get his release papers filled out.

-During the "Death of Doctor Strange" storyline, Doctor Strange deals with Mister Rasputin who is sensing that the Seven Sons of Cinnibus are dying as Doctor Strange severs the connection to keep them from entering his dimension.
+During the "Death of Doctor Strange" storyline, Doctor Strange deals with Mister Rasputin, who senses that the Seven Sons of Cinnibus are dying as Strange severs the connection to keep them from entering his dimension.